Understanding Rheumatoid Arthritis

 Treatment for Rheumatoid Arthritis

-NSAIDS help with management of inflammation while DMARDS help to decrease the progression of the disease in joint damage.
+NSAIDS help with the management of inflammation while DMARDS help to decrease the progression of the disease or further joint damage.

 Glucocorticoids also help in the management of symptoms that occur as a side effect of existing inflammation in the body.

 For those seeking alternative methods in managing RA, exercise may provide that solution.
-20-30 min of moderate 3 days per week could prove beneficial.
+20-30 min of average three days per week could prove beneficial.

 Studies have shown that focused hand exercises can also be beneficial as those who completed them in a 12-week program demonstrated more functionality than those who did not engage.

-Strength training can be as effective within the RA population as is seen in the generally population of healthy adults.
+Strength training can be as effective within the RA population as is seen in the general population of healthy adults.

-In addition, heat (warm showers, moist heating pads) or cold compresses at the site of the pain may prove beneficial and provide some immediate relief.
-Acupuncture has also been shown to provide a degree of therapeutic relief.
+Also, heat (warm showers, moist heating pads) or cold compresses at the site of the pain may prove beneficial and provide some immediate relief.
+Acupuncture has also been shown to provide a degree of therapeutic comfort.

-Electrical stimulation or transcutaneous electrical nerve stimulation (TENS) can be used to relief muscle pain and stiffness through heat generation.
+Electrical stimulation or transcutaneous electrical nerve stimulation (TENS) can be used to relieve muscle pain and stiffness through heat generation.